LightspeedAC/NordschleifeTrackdayPlugin/README.md

 ### Progression with Points

 Players earn points by completing a clean lap (without a cut or collision) and through bonuses.
-Each collision, pit-entry, and invalid lap completion deducts points from the player.
+Each collision, pit re-entry, and invalid lap completion deducts points from the player.
 As players earn more points they unlock access to more cars, and as they reach a certain milestone in points they are assigned as convoy leaders (more on that below).

 Earning points: